Azure Web Application Firewall vs Patchstack

 Overall Rating 4.2/5 4.2/5

-Pricing Model Pay-per-use (gateway hours + data processed) Per site/month (billed annually)
+Pricing Model Pay-per-use (gateway hours + data processed) Subscription (per site, no free tier)

-Platforms Azure Application Gateway, Azure Front Door, Azure CDN, Azure Spring Apps WordPress only.
-Compatible with any hosting environment that runs WordPress (shared hosting, VPS, dedicated servers, managed WordPress hosting, AWS, Azure, GCP).
+Platforms Azure Application Gateway, Azure Front Door, Azure CDN, Azure Spring Apps WordPress (self-hosted)

 Pricing Comparison